-The Goldring Center for Culinary Medicine will host four dinners throughout the year, featuring celebrity chefs cooking in the teaching kitchen at the ReFresh site on North Broad.
+The Goldring Center for Culinary Medicine will host dinners throughout the year, featuring celebrity chefs cooking in the teaching kitchen at the ReFresh site on North Broad.
 Join us for a multi-course meal designed specifically for this special series and cooked by four of the finest and most innovative chefs in New Orleans today.

 Our culinary nutrition students from Johnson & Wales College of Culinary Arts and medical students from the Tulane University School of Medicine will participate and support at the dinners.

 The atmosphere is intimate, taking place right in our kitchen, and seats are limited to 50!
 You get the best bang for your buck by purchasing season tickets, but there are also limited seats for individual dinners.